Notary Public: Duties, Jobs & How to Define Notaries

 What is a Notary Public?

 So, what exactly is a notary public?
 In simple terms, a notary public is an official appointed by the state government to serve as an impartial witness.
-Their main job is to verify the identity of the people signing important documents and make sure they’re doing it willingly, which helps deter fraud and ensures everything is above board.
+Their main job is to verify the identity of the people signing important documents and ensure they’re doing it willingly, which helps deter fraud and ensures everything is above board.

 Duties of a Notary Public